winwiz1/crisp-react/README.md

     Optionally, you can customize the "Project name" field.
 It defaults to the GitHub repository name, but it does not need to match.
 The "Project name" is used to create a unique `*.pages.dev` subdomain.
 If the name is unique, it will be used as is, otherwise it will be altered a bit to ensure uniqueness.
 The resulting subdomain will be referred to as 'per-project subdomain' e.g. `<per-project>.pages.dev`.

     After completing the configuration, click on the "Save and Deploy" button.
 You will see the deployment pipeline in progress.
 When it finishes, a website similar to [this](https://jamstack.winwiz1.com) can be found on the per-project subdomain.
-If there is no SPA named "index", you will have to navigate to "/your-spa-name".
+If there is no SPA named "index", you will need to navigate to "/your-spa-name".
 In addition, you will have the new Project visible under the top level 'Pages' menu in Cloudflare dashboard.

 5. Adding a domain that you own.<br/>
-It is recommended not to use the 'Custom Domain' tab available for your new Project.
-Follow the steps described under the [SEO](#seo) heading instead.
+If you have the SPA configuration block as shown at the beginning of this section, then add a domain by following the [instructions](https://developers.cloudflare.com/pages/get-started#adding-a-custom-domain).
+Otherwise follow the steps described under the [SEO](#seo) heading instead.

 Each subsequent push into the repository will trigger the pipeline.
 If it finishes successfully, a new website deployment is created and made available on both per-project and per-deployment subdomains.
 The latter comes in the form of `<per-deployment>.<per-project>.pages.dev`.